wqking/metapp/tests/docsrc/doc_benchmark.md

 Note: the sample code in the document is only for demonstration purpose, it's not for compiling.
 There are compile-able code in folder `metapp/tests/benchmark`.
 To build the benchmark, follow the unittests build instruction in root readme.

+## How is performance optimized in metapp

+Optimization is continuously done on metapp.
+Here lists several optimizations that have done.

+1. The arithmetic meta types use O(1) algorithm for casting instead of O(N) linear search algorithm in `metapp::CastToTypes`.
+2. `MetaType::equal` related code is optimized.
+It's the very core and very frequently called function.
+3. `Variant` constructors and assignments support universal reference and move semantic.
+4. When constructing data in `Variant`, now using `std::make_shared` instead previously raw `new` to reduce extra heap allocations.

+Those optimizations, and others, have improved the performance significantly.

 ## Benchmark environment